 Ask anyone living in San Francisco or New York City and they will bemoan how expensive real estate is in their area—they will have no shortage of stories to share.
 This is because so many people want or need to live in big cities.
 Where there is high demand, there will be high pricing and potentially higher appreciation.

 If the market you live in is too expensive, don’t give up on a becoming a property investor.
 Rather, buy an income property in other cities or states that offer the right combination of entry price and gross yield (annual rent/price).
-These markets exist, especially in the Midwest and South.
+These investment property markets exist, especially in the Midwest and South.
 This can help you get started or continue down your real estate investing path.

 Tip: Not sure where to start?
 Check out Roofstock’s single-family rental markets: